xalelax/blog/_drafts/path_integral_fun.md

 labels: [math, statistics]
 mathjax: true
 categories: [math, statistics]
-image: assets/images/doge.jpg
+image: assets/images/borwein.png
 ---

+The ability to see common patterns and analogies, to conjecture universal laws starting from the particular things we can experience, is a powerful tool, which arguably is one of the foundations of science.
-Intuition is a powerful tool that arguably guided most of humankind's mathematical discoveries.
-Although we rely on it constantly, the cases when intuition spectacularly fails teach us valuable lessons.
+Although we rely constantly on our inductive abilities, the cases when our intuition is spectacularly wrong teaches us valuable lessons, in the same way optical illusions can make us understand how our visual perception works.

 My favorite example about this is the (apparent) pattern one can see in Borwein integrals (from the father and son who popularized this